-Paragraph 1 - Champion the needs of residents Decision BREACH Reason for the Decision Whilst it was recognised that social media posts presented as evidence prior to 22 February 2018 were made before the Subject Member was elected to the office of councillor, the Panel did feel they had relevance for two reasons: a. anyone reviewing the older posts would not have been able to distinguish that the Subject Member had not been a councillor at the time of their posting and therefore may perceive these to be his ongoing views in his role as a councillor; and 3. b. the earlier posts indicated a predisposition of the Subject Member to make inappropriate comments.
+Paragraph 1 - Champion the needs of residents Decision BREACH Reason for the Decision Whilst it was recognised that social media posts presented as evidence prior to 22 February 2018 were made before the Subject Member was elected to the office of councillor, the Panel did feel they had relevance for two reasons: a. anyone reviewing the older posts would not have been able to distinguish that the Subject Member had not been a councillor at the time of their posting and therefore may perceive these to be his ongoing views in his role as a councillor; and b. the earlier posts indicated a predisposition of the Subject Member to make inappropriate comments.
 2. The Panel supported the view of the Complainant that by using the title 'Cllr' on his social media accounts this did demonstrate that the Subject Member was acting in his official capacity as a Councillor when he made the social media post on 4 July 2018.
-Based on the evidence reviewed, the Panel supported the Complainant in their view that the Subject Member had not championed the needs of the whole community by posting such a statement.
-4. The Subject Member's conduct in making this social media post was regarded as bringing his office as a councillor as well as Bognor Regis Town Council itself into disrepute.
-5. On this basis, the Panel determined that the Subject Member had breached paragraphs 3.1, 3.3 and 3.6 (Respect) and paragraph 3.9 (Disrepute) of Bognor Regis Town Council's Code of Conduct.
+3. Based on the evidence reviewed, the Panel supported the Complainant in their view that the Subject Member had not championed the needs of the whole community by posting such a statement.
+The Subject Member's conduct in making this social media post was regarded as bringing his office as a councillor as well as Bognor Regis Town Council itself into disrepute.
+On this basis, the Panel determined that the Subject Member had breached paragraphs 3.1, 3.3 and 3.6 (Respect) and paragraph 3.9 (Disrepute) of Bognor Regis Town Council's Code of Conduct

-Paragraph 2 - Deal with representations or enquiries from residents, members of the community and visitors fairly, appropriately and impartially Decision BREACH Reason for the Decision The evidence confirmed that the Subject Member had represented himself as acting in his official capacity as a Councillor by using the title 'Cllr' on his social media account.
-The Subject Member confirmed in a public statement that he did post the statement to his social media account dated 4 July 2018.
-3. The Subject Member did not act impartially in posting what could be, and was, perceived as discriminatory comments in this social media post as evidenced by the numerous local, national and international news articles; and in the complaint received.
+Paragraph 4 - Exercise judgement and not compromise their position Decision BREACH Reason for the Decision The evidence confirmed that the Subject Member had represented himself as acting in his official capacity as a Councillor by using the title 'Cllr' on his social media account.
+2. The Panel supported the Complainant's view that the Subject Member had not exercised judgement as a councillor by publishing a social media post that: a. caused offence and distress, especially to the Jewish community, as evidenced in local, national and international news articles; b. had not considered the views of all parties; and c. did not follow the requirements of the Town Council's Social Media Policy 3.
+Further, the Panel supported the Complainant's view that the Subject Member had compromised his position as a councillor by initially denying posting the statement and subsequently retracting this denial and confirming he did post the social media post on 4 July 2018.
 The Subject Member's conduct was regarded as bringing their office of Councillor as well as Bognor Regis Town Council itself into disrepute.
-On this basis, the Panel determined that the Subject Member had breached paragraph 3.9 (Disrepute) and Principle 3 (Objectivity) of the General Principles of Bognor Regis Town Council's Code of Conduct.
+5. On this basis, the Panel determined that the Subject Member had breached paragraphs 3.1, 3.3 and 3.6 (Respect) and Principle 6 (Honesty) of the General Principles of Bognor Regis Town Council's Code of Conduct.